The cli crate

 -V, --version Print version

-binary (which only exists for projects that use a database, otherwise it will not be generated) is used for running database operations such as executing migrations, seeding the database, etc. To see all of the available commands, run cargo db help
+The db binary (which only exists for projects that use a database, otherwise it will not be generated) is used for running database operations such as executing migrations, seeding the database, etc. To see all of the available commands, run cargo db help:

 A CLI tool to manage the project's database.